-To: Jon "Skip" Hanson
+To: Jon "Skip" Hanson From: Nancee Berger Date: December 21, 2001

-The compensation plan for 2001 while you are employed as Executive Vice President for Corporate Administration for West Teleservices Corporation is being revised as indicated below:
+The 2002 compensation plan for your employment as Executive Vice President for Corporate Administration for West Corporation is as follows:

-- Your base salary will be \$145,000.00.
-Should you elect to voluntarily terminate your employment, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
-This will be reviewed on an annual basis and revised, if necessary in accordance with the consumer price index. - 2.
+- 1. Your base salary will be \$165,000.00.
+Should your employment terminate before the end of the year, you will be compensated for your services through the date of your actual termination per your Employment Agreement.
+This will be reviewed on an annual basis and revised, if necessary, in accordance with the consumer price index. - 2.
 The rate factors used to calculate your pre-tax profit bonus are being revised according to the schedule below.
 You are eligible to receive a quarterly performance bonus based on each quarter's pre-tax profit growth when compared to the same quarter the previous year.
 A negative differential will result in a loss carry forward to be applied to future bonus calculations.
-The bonus will be calculated by multiplying the year-to-date pre-tax profit differential times the rate factor from the table below minus bonuses paid year-to-date for the respective calendar year.
+Any such bonus will be calculated by multiplying the year-to-date pre-tax profit differential times the rate factor from the table below minus bonuses paid year-to-date for the respective calendar year.